 I was introduced to this research method by Jamie Murdoch, Research Fellow, at the University of East Anglia (UEA).
-The term sounds rather intimidating so let me say more about it as it will help some readers interested in research and ‘safe experimenting' The term ‘linguistic ethnography’ is an umbrella term for specific approaches to … Continue reading Linguistic Ethnography
+The term sounds rather intimidating so let me say more about it as it will help some readers interested in research and ‘safe experimenting’ What is Linguistic Ethnography?
+The term ‘linguistic ethnography’ is an umbrella termContinue reading “Linguistic Ethnography”

-A group of clinical psychologists have recently (2017/18) started a debate about the increasingly frail system of mental health assessment – processes used to label emotional and psychological ‘problems'.
-This rather lengthy commentary can be found via: https://www.bps.org.uk/news-and-policy/introducing-power-threat-meaning-framework I mention this work as they question the tendency to label behaviour andContinue reading “Power, Threat and Meaning
+In 2017/18, a group of clinical psychologists started a debate about the increasingly frail system of mental health assessment – processes used to label emotional and psychological ‘problems’.
+The rather lengthy commentary, entitled Power, Threat and Meaning, can be found via: https://www.bps.org.uk/news-and-policy/introducing-power-threat-meaning-framework I mention their work as they question the tendency to label behaviour andContinue reading “Power, Threat and Meaning”

 Recently I was asked: why provide this information for free?
 Doesn’t your living depend on it?
 As an evolving ape, I am beginning to realise that there is an alternative to short-term profiteering from other people’s hardship and distress.
-To explain what I am getting at here prompts me to comment on my motivation forContinue reading “The Evolving Ape.
+To explain what I am getting at here prompts me to comment on my motivation forContinue reading “The Evolving Ape.”

 Do you need some change?

 I have been asked how the ‘safe experiment’ model fits into our understanding of how we change.
 This is a good point as some of the theory around change explains why we have to persist with some experiments and learn from results that leave us discomforted – those small defeats, I mention.
 Effective change appearsContinue reading “Do you need some change?”

 What are “negative cognitions”

 Many beliefs about ourselves are concerned with basic things such as control, responsibility, vulnerability, Negative cognitions focus on getting our life wrong